Sierra Canyon School: Athletic program

 Sierra Canyon School participates in a full range of interscholastic athletics as a member of the CIF Southern Section.
 Boys' teams include lacrosse, football, baseball, basketball, soccer, tennis, wrestling, cross country, track, golf, and swimming during the school year.
 Girls have the opportunity to compete in soccer, basketball, tennis, softball, beach volleyball, cross country, track, swimming, and volleyball.

 In 2009, the girls' basketball team became the first to win a California Interscholastic Federation Southern Section title in any sport for the school.

 In 2015, the boys' and girls' basketball teams won California Interscholastic Federation State championships.
 It was the first time in school history that both the boys' and girls' teams won a state basketball championship in the same year.
 The girls' basketball championship was their third consecutive state title.

 In 2015, the girls' soccer team won the California Interscholastic Federation Regional championships.
 The football team won the California Interscholastic Federation Southern Section championship, and the following year, 2016, the Trailblazers won the CIF-Southern Section Championship, won the CIF State Southern California regional and won the CIF State championship, finishing the season with a 16-0 record.

 In the 2016 fall season, the Trailblazers won the CIF-SS Division 4 Championship in Football and won its first ever CIF-SS Championship in girls' volleyball.
 During winter, the Trailblazers won their third ever CIF-SS soccer championship and second regional championship.

 The 2016-2017 school year was very successful, as the Trailblazers won a school record eight league titles (football, girls' volleyball, boys' basketball, girls' soccer, lacrosse, golf, and softball).

 In 2017, Sierra Canyon girls' volleyball team won the regional and state championships, the first state volleyball championship for the school.

 In 2019, the boys' high school basketball team added Bronny James, son of NBA player LeBron James, later joined by five-star basketball recruit Ziaire Williams and Zaire Wade, son of NBA player Dwyane Wade.

-The Sierra Canyon boys' basketball team held a media day on October 10, 2019 - one of few high school teams to do so.
+The Sierra Canyon boys' basketball team held a media day on October 10, 2019 — one of few high school teams to do so.
 The media day attracted local and national news outlets.
+Since 2021 the basketball program has been the subject of the docuseries Uninterrupted's Top Class: The Life and Times of the Sierra Canyon Trailblazers, of which the first season on Amazon Freevee was nominated for Best Sports Show at the 4th Critics' Choice Real TV Awards.